Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

     - What are the technical requirements for the tool (i.e., will internet be available if you plan to use a web-based tool)?
     - Does the tool have customizable features that are necessary for your instrument (e.g., branching logic, automated email reminders, an alert system for ecological momentary assessments, options to embed data, options to calculate scores in the tool)?
 1. Compliance and security
     - If you collect identifiable data, is the tool HIPAA compliant?
-FERPA compliant? (see Chapter \@ref(store) to learn more about data classification levels)
+FERPA compliant? (see Chapter \@ref(storage) to learn more about data classification levels)
     - Is the tool approved by your institution?
     - If collecting anonymous data, do you have the option to anonymize responses in the tool (e.g., remove IP Address and other identifying metadata collected by the tool)?
 1. Training needed